1910 Glamorgan County Council election: Boundary Changes

+Candidates

+There were a number of unopposed returns and candidates identified as Liberals contested almost all seats.
+There were a significant number of Conseratives and relatively few Labour candidates.
+The political affiliation of some candidates was not noted.

 All eleven retiring aldermen were Liberals, or Lib-Lab members as the Conservatives and their allies had been denied any seats on the aldermanic bench since 1901.

-Contested Elections
+Outcome

 Most seats were contested.
 In the western part of the county, industrialists standing as Conservatives continued to hold their found in some wards.

 Aberdare, Mountain Ash and Merthyr districts

 There were only two contested elections in the Aberdare district, and both were again more personal than political.

 Bridgend and Maesteg districts

 There were a number of contested elections in this area.

 Swansea, Pontardawe and Port Talbot districts

 In these areas the Conservatives again performed well, mainly at the expense of the Liberals.